fenekku/commandeer/README.md

 ------

 You should be the one in charge of the logic and most things should be explicit.
-Command-line parsers can do a lot for you, but I prefer to be in full control.
+Command line parsers can do a lot for you, but I prefer to be in full control.
 Keep it simple and streamlined.

 TODO and Contribution